david-drew/Dustwalker/README.md

 ### 3. Run the Project

 Press F5 or click the Play button.
 You should see:
-- A 30x30 hex grid rendered with green (grass) hexes
+- A 30x30 hex grid with procedurally generated terrain
+- Multiple terrain types (water, plains, forest, mountains, etc.)
 - The camera centered on the map
 - Debug overlay in the top-left corner